krkruk/arduino-robot-tutorial/docs/chapters/6_robot_integration.md

 Normally, someone creates an item, a tangible object to fulfil a need.
 It can be a minor thing but still its goal is to satisfy the need.
 Well?
 Why do we need to build a robot?
 It's fun, for sure.
 You also want to familiarize yourself with basics of microcontrollers and coding.
 You did it in previous chapters.
 You are quite proficient at it!
 This chapter really integrates the knowledge.
 IMO, Building a robot is the coolest way to do it.
 What sort of goals can we achieve with the robot?
 Are there any alternatives?
 What's the context, etc.?

 An engineer must ask a lot of questions to really understand the problem.
 After all, we try to solve human problems rather than build cool stuff.
-(I know, here we intend to build cool stuff.
+(I know, here we intend to build cool stuff too.
 I generalize)

 So what's our main mission?
 Say, you can bid a DARPA contract to win a robotic office battle.
 The